bmlt-enabled/bmlt-root-server/README.md

 INSTALLATION
 ------------

-For instructions on installing the root server, see [Installing a New Root Server](https://bmlt.app/setting-up-the-bmlt/)
+For instructions on installing the root server, see [installation/README.md](installation/README.md) in the GitHub repository.

 OLDER REPOSITORIES
 ------------------